Earth science: Methodology

 Methodologies vary depending on the nature of the subjects being studied.
 Studies typically fall into one of three categories: observational, experimental, or theoretical.
-Earth scientists often conduct sophisticated computer analysis or visit an interesting location to study earth phenomena (e.g. Antarctica or hot spot island chains).
+Earth scientists often conduct sophisticated computer analysis or visit an interesting location to study earth phenomena (e.g., Antarctica or hot spot island chains).

 A foundational idea in Earth science is the notion of uniformitarianism, which states that "ancient geologic features are interpreted by understanding active processes that are readily observed."
 In other words, any geologic processes at work in the present have operated in the same ways throughout geologic time.
 This enables those who study Earth history to apply knowledge of how the Earth's processes operate in the present to gain insight into how the planet has evolved and changed throughout long history.

+Earth science increasingly combines field and laboratory observations with large digital datasets from satellites, sensor networks and numerical models.
+Data assimilation merges observations with model forecasts to estimate states of the atmosphere, ocean, land surface and solid Earth that cannot be measured everywhere at once.
+Long-term repositories preserve the data and metadata needed to compare results across instruments and to reproduce analyses.

+Open-data practices have therefore become part of Earth-science methodology.
+The FAIR principles encourage datasets to be findable, accessible, interoperable and reusable, including through persistent identifiers, machine-readable metadata and discipline-appropriate repositories.
+These practices are especially important in Earth and planetary science because many observations are costly, unique or collected from locations that are difficult to revisit.

 Earth's spheres

-In Earth science, it is common to conceptualize the Earth's surface as consisting of several distinct layers, often referred to as spheres: the lithosphere, the hydrosphere, the atmosphere, and the biosphere, this concept of spheres is a useful tool for understanding the Earth's surface and its various processes these correspond to rocks, water, air and life.
+In Earth science, it is common to conceptualize the Earth's surface as consisting of several distinct layers, often referred to as spheres: the lithosphere, the hydrosphere, the atmosphere, and the biosphere.
+This concept of spheres is a useful tool for understanding the Earth's surface and its various processes; these correspond to rocks, water, air and life.
 Also included by some are the cryosphere (corresponding to ice) as a distinct portion of the hydrosphere and the pedosphere (corresponding to soil) as an active and intermixed sphere.

 The following fields of science are generally categorized within the Earth sciences: